-Since 2006 information on the distribution of personal wealth in Britain has been collected by the Wealth and Assets Survey, a longitudinal survey in which the same households are surveyed at regular intervals on their holdings of different categories of asset.
+Since 2006 information on the distribution of personal wealth in Britain has been collected by the Office for National Statistics’ Wealth and Assets Survey, a longitudinal survey in which the same households are surveyed at regular intervals on their holdings of different categories of asset.
 This approach looks at the wealth of households not individuals, and importantly includes private pension wealth as well as the assets (property, financial, physical) covered by estate duty data.

-Over the three waves of the survey, which cover respectively 2006-8, 2008-10 and 2010-12, median household wealth has risen from £196,700 to £218,400 which, given the rise in prices over the period, is a fall in real terms.
-Of the four component categories of wealth, property (37% of the total) and pension wealth (38%) are far bigger than financial wealth (14%) and physical wealth (11%).
+Over the six waves of the survey (2006-8, 2008-10, 2010-12, 2012-2014, 2014-2016, 2016-2018) median household wealth has risen from £196,700 to £286,600 which, given the rise in prices over the period, is a fall in real terms.
+Of the four component categories of wealth, property (35% of the total in 2016-18) and pension wealth (41%) account for a larger proportion than financial wealth (15%) and physical wealth (9%).

 The Gini coefficient for the distribution of total wealth has risen marginally over the period: 0.61 in 2006-2008 and 0.63 ten years later.
 This value suggests that the wealth difference between any two households drawn at random is expected to be 2xG i.e. 126% of mean wealth.